JetBrains/Qodana/topics/space-automation.md

 ## Combined configuration

-This configuration script combines all approaches mentioned in this section.
+This configuration script combines all approaches from this section.

 ```kotlin
 job("Qodana") {